Power Management on VMware Horizon Cloud on Microsoft Azure

 As outlined above, with the Optimized Performance setting, the system powers on the next desktop at a lower occupancy threshold.
 This configuration trades the cost of faster ramp-up to make sure that new desktops are ready to use before any user demand requires it.

-Example 2: Schedule-Based Power Management Policy for Session-Based Desktop Farm
+Example 2: Schedule-Based Power Management Policy for Multi-Session-Based Desktop Pool Group

-In this example, we use a Farm that is delivering session-based desktops to demonstrate the results of a schedule-based power management configuration.
+In this example, we use a Multi-Session Pool Group with a Pool of multi-session based virtual machines to demonstrate the results of a schedule-based power management configuration.

-In this scenario, a Hosted assignment has been configured for a group of 160 users.
+In this scenario, a multi-session pool group has been configured for a group of 160 users.
 They are scheduled to start work at 9AM and end at 5PM.

 The assignment is configured with the following details: